-Please join us for a conversation with Ms. Hiromi Iriyama on her work with the Japan International Cooperation Agency, Tokyo, Japan.
+Ms. Hiromi Iriyama spoke about her work with the Japan International Cooperation Agency, Tokyo, Japan.
 In her current role, Ms. Iriyama consults on procurement supervision for projects funded by Japanese Official Development Assistance Loans.
 Ms. Iriyama also has significant financial experience in corporate and investment banking, including with the Japan Bank for International Cooperation in Hanoi, Vietnam.

-Ms. Iriyama will share insights from her current work as well as her international career path, which has taken her to the United States, Vietnam, Kenya, Malaysia, Philippines, France, Germany, and beyond.
+Ms. Iriyama shared insights from her current work as well as her international career path, which has taken her to the United States, Vietnam, Kenya, Malaysia, Philippines, France, Germany, and beyond.

 Entrepreneurship in Japan

 Reception to follow the presentation.